4 So you ran an assessment model, more notes and best practices

 4.3 r4ss

-1. The {r4ss} package is available on CRAN but the most up-to-date version can be installed from GitHub.
-Installation instructions are available here.
+The {r4ss} package should be installed from GitHub.
+Installation instructions are available at https://r4ss.github.io/r4ss/.

-2. See the intro vignette here for info on more advanced topics like scripting Stock Synthesis workflows with r4ss and using the r4ss::tune_comps() function.
+See the intro vignette at on that website for info on more advanced topics like scripting Stock Synthesis workflows with r4ss and using the

-6. If something is not working right, complain about it on the r4ss issues list.
+If something is not working right, complain about it on the

 4.4 Writing assessment documents

-2. Jason says: “It would be really easy to compare results of every assessment we do with the results of the data-poor methods.”
-He did this for Cabezon in 2009 and thinks we could do it for all our assessments.
+Jason Cope suggests comparing assessment results with estimates from simpler methods saying: “It would be really easy to compare results of every assessment we do with the results of the data-poor methods.”
+Jason did this for cabezon in 2019 and thinks we could do it for all our assessments.

-6. The council website has a useful dashboard for information on recent fishery performance, OFLs, ACLs, etc. Go to the “GMT016 - Stock Summary” table and filter by species and area.
+The Council website has a useful dashboard for information on recent fishery performance, OFLs, ACLs, etc. Go to the “GMT016 - Stock Summary” table and filter by species and area.